steadybit/extension-aws/README-ecs-ssm-setup.md

 # Setup for ECS Task attacks using the SSM

-To perform the stress CPU/memory/IO and Fill Disk attack on ECS the SSM agent is used.
+The SSM agent performs the stress CPU/memory/IO and Fill Disk attack on ECS.
-You need to add the SSM agent to your ECS Task Definitions and deploy it along with your application in the same ECS Task.
+You must add the SSM agent to your ECS Task Definitions and deploy it with your application in the same ECS Task.
-This is not performed by the extension-aws to not trigger unanticipated restart of your ECS Tasks.
+This is not performed by the extension-aws to not trigger an unanticipated restart of your ECS Tasks.

 This setup is the same as you would use for [AWS FIS on ECS Tasks](https://docs.aws.amazon.com/fis/latest/userguide/ecs-task-actions.html)

-Please note that the SSM agent is not supported on Windows containers and conflicts with the `enable execute command` feature of the ECS.
+Please note that the SSM agent is not supported on Windows containers or Tasks with the ECS's `execute command` feature enabled.

 ## 1. IAM Role for the SSM Managed Instance

-The SSM agent will register in the SSM as managed instance and needs an IAM role to do so.
+The SSM agent will register in the SSM as a managed instance and needs an IAM role to do so.
 Create a role with the [AmazonSSMManagedInstanceCore](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonSSMManagedInstanceCore.html) managed policy attached and add the following policies:

 ```json